vetras/ts-express-decorators-wiki/How-to-integrate-Socket.io.md

       }
       /**
-       * Store all callbacks that will be adding to socket.io instance.
+       * Store all callbacks that will be adding to socket.io instance when
+       *  it'll be created.
+See SocketService.createServer().
        */
       public onConnection(callback: Function): SocketService {
           this.stacks.push(callback);